-14) Percent of Students with Disability shows the percent of the resident public school students in a district who have an individualized education plan (IEP) due to a handicapping condition and who require special assistance.
-Please note that this percentage reflects the portion of the total ADM (#3 above) for FY12 that is identified as special needs students and is extracted from the October 2011 count week data.
-Data Source: Fiscal year 2012 October ADM file.
+- Percent of Students with Disability shows the percent of the public school students in attendance at a district who have an individualized education plan (IEP) due to a handicapping condition and who require special assistance.
+Data Source: Fiscal year 2013 Report Card file.

 B – Personnel Data

-20) K-12 Regular Education Pupil Teacher Ratio is the number of pupils receiving regular education (non-special, non-career tech instructions) divided by the number of FTE classroom teachers referenced in number 15 above.
-Due to some technical issues surrounding the EMIS redesign, the Department of Education has not been able to update the calculation of this measure in FY09, FY10, FY11 and FY12 and as a result no official ODE pupil teacher ratio for these years has been released.
-For the purposes of this report however, we have shown the FY08 data as proxy for FY12.
+- K-12 Regular Education Pupil Teacher Ratio is the number of pupils receiving regular education (non-special, non-career tech instructions) divided by the number of FTE classroom teachers referenced in number 15 above.
+Due to some technical issues surrounding the EMIS redesign, the Department of Education has not been able to update the calculation of this measure in FY09, FY10, FY11, FY12 and FY13 and as a result no official ODE pupil teacher ratio for these years has been released.
+For the purposes of this report however, we have shown the FY08 data as proxy for FY13.
 Data Source: EMIS.

 - Administrative Assistants (position code 101)

 - Deputy Superintendent (position code 103)

 - Superintendent (Position code 109)